10 Simple Ways to Entertain Your Dog Indoors

 Mental stimulation is just as important, if not more, and can be done indoors.

 That’s what I’m going to focus on in this article.

 Easy Ways to Entertain Your Small Dog Indoors

-One popular category of things to entertain dogs easily at home, that is beloved by trainers, veterinarians, and pet parents alike, is interactive toys.
+One popular category of products to entertain dogs easily at home, that are beloved by trainers, veterinarians, and pet parents alike, are interactive toys.